By National Press Club, Special for USDR

 On June 18, a Cairo court confirmed Egypt’s Grand Mufti had upheld the May 7 verdicts for the three journalists who had been accused of passing state secrets to Qatar.
 The reporters affected are: Ibrahim Helal, former director of news at Al Jazeera’s Arabic channel; Alaa Sablan, a former Al Jazeera correspondent; and Asmaa Alkhatib, a journalist with the pro-Muslim Brotherhood Rassd News Network.

 All three journalists were given the death penalty in absentia.
-Authorities could demand their extradition to execute them back in
+Authorities could demand their extradition to execute them back in Egypt.

 “The verdict shows the rest of the world the authorities continue to have a complete disregard for the freedom of the press, and are abusing the law to censor a free and independent news media,” said Thomas Burr, the NPC president.